qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - How do I mark all emails as read, Iphone.
 - Is it possible to mark all as read?
 - Is there an option to mark all unread email as read?
+- How to mark all unread messages as read in Edison Mail
+- How do you mark old messages as read

 ## intent:shake_to_undo
 - Shake to undo please